mlange-42/chrono-photo/README.md

 This tool creates chrono-photos like [Xavi Bou's "Ornithographies"](http://www.xavibou.com/) from video footage or photo series.

-_Warning:_ I just started this project, and there is nothing useful is available yet.
+_Warning:_ I just started this project, and there is nothing useful available yet.
 However, the image above shows a proof of concept for the intended algorithm.

 ## Command line tool